 Keeping the Speeding Ticket off your Insurance

 The goal is to keep the speeding ticket off your driving record and way from the insurance company.

-When the ticket is taken to court and a trial date is requested, the insurance implications and demerit points are delayed until after the trial date which can be up to a year away.
+When the ticket is taken to court and a trial date is requested, the insurance implications and demerit points are delayed until AFTER the trial date, which can be months to a year away.